gaberman95/EnergyScope/README.md

+This is a forked version of EnergyScope, including the modifications performed by Gabriel Guerra Martin.

 # Acknowledging authorship #

 In the academic spirit of collaboration, the source code should be appropriately acknowledged in the resulting scientific disseminations.
 You may cite it as follows:
 - [1], for general reference to the EnergyScope project and the EnergyScope modeling framework